suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 The churn rate is higher for customers who have subscribed to fiber optic internet services compared to those who have opted for DSL.
 In other words, a greater proportion of customers have left the service among those who have chosen fiber optic as their internet service, while the churn rate is lower for DSL customers.

+Below are some recommendations that could be used to reduce the churn rate of various customers based on the plot.

+* Identify the reasons behind the higher churn rate for fiber optic customers and address those issues.
+This could involve improving service quality, addressing customer complaints promptly, and ensuring that the pricing and subscription plans are competitive.

+* Conduct customer surveys to gain a deeper understanding of their needs and preferences.
+This can help identify areas for improvement and help develop targeted marketing campaigns and offers.

+* Provide incentives to loyal customers in the form of discounts, rewards, or special offers.
+This can help increase customer retention and encourage them to refer new customers.

+* Consider offering bundle packages that include internet, phone, and TV services.
+This can be an attractive option for customers who want a single provider for all their needs.

+* Explore partnerships with other companies to offer additional services or products to customers.
+This can help diversify the offerings and attract new customers.

+* Invest in new technologies and infrastructure to improve the quality and speed of the internet services.
+This can help attract new customers and retain existing ones.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Churn%20for%20various%20internet%20services.jpg"/>

 ## Future Scope